AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ### 📌 1.2 Template Argument Deduction

+#### Type Conversions During Type Deduction

 - During template type deduction, arguments' reference-ness and top-level cv-constraints are ignored.
+    - Note only pointers and references have top-level cv-constraints.
+      A raw type like `const int` is considered bottom-level cv-constraint.
 - When deducing types for universal reference parameters, reference collapse may occur.
-- During template type deduction, arguments that are array or function names decay to pointers, unless they are used to initialize references.
+- During template type deduction, arguments that are array or function names decay to pointers, unless they’re used to initialize references.

-#### Type Conversions During Type Deduction

-Note that automatic type conversions are limited during type deduction:
+- Automatic type conversions are limited during type deduction:
   - When declaring call parameters by reference, even trivial conversions do not apply to type deduction.
     Two arguments declared with the same template parameter `T` must match exactly.
   - When declaring call parameters by value, only trivial conversions that decay are supported:
-  Qualifications with `const` or `volatile` are ignored, references convert to the referenced type, and raw arrays or functions convert to the corresponding pointer type.
+    Qualifications with `const` or `volatile` are ignored, references convert to the referenced type,
+    and raw arrays or functions convert to the corresponding pointer type.
     For two arguments declared with the same template parameter `T`, the _decayed_ types must match.

 Three ways to handle type deduction failures dur to argument type mismatch: